 Furosemide is an effective therapy, but it’s not a cure for high blood pressure.
 People who take it must continue to take it (or a similar type of therapy) in order to keep high blood pressure under control.

+Additionally, people who have eating disorders may also use and abuse diuretics like furosemide during the course of their disease.
 For someone who has an eating disorder, seeing lower numbers on a scale paired with seeing a smaller body in the mirror can be enticing.
-Someone who sees success one time with the drug might be tempted to abuse the drug again to bring about the same changes.Additional Topics
+Someone who sees success one time with the drug might be tempted to misuse the drug again to bring about the same changes.

 The kidneys are the body’s filters.
 Every minute of every day, they work hard to remove impurities from the body.
 They also strike a balance between water and salt within the body.
 Kidneys can, and often do, recover after an injury.
 But the damage furosemide abuse can do is significant, and there are times when it cannot be reversed.
-People who abuse this drug for long periods may be left with kidneys that simply cannot remove toxins.
+People who misuse this drug for long periods may be left with kidneys that simply cannot remove toxins.

 Even when taken at the advised dosage, furosemide can cause serious side effects.
 Those side effects can include:

 People who take the drug to treat high blood pressure are advised to visit their doctors regularly, so the medical team can ensure that the medication is working properly and not causing unusual side effects or health issues.

 In a hospital setting, someone who is experiencing a furosemide overdose can be given fluids to replace what’s been lost through the kidneys.
 Doctors can use other medications to slow down and regulate the heart rate.
 They can also use supportive therapies to ensure that the person stays warm, calm, and hydrated until the crisis passes.